vaquarkhan/cognito-groups/README.md

 # cognito-groups

-A sample JavaScript/NodeJS project and documentation for a method of working with AWS Cognito groups.
-Overall this is pretty rough and being released so I can use it in a couple of proprietary projects without IP encumberance between them.
+A sample JavaScript/NodeJS project and documentation for a method of working with AWS Cognito groups to support multiple teirs of user access to a shared account.

 ## Motivation